 I have never had a prayer answered so quickly.
-I moved from delusion and darkness into truth and light in a brief moment.
+I moved from delusion and darkness into truth and light in just a brief moment.
 Thirty years of “christian living” had left me a little befuddled, and I was no longer possessed a vibrant faith.
-What it t seemed was I was worn and tired, and perhaps even disillusioned.
+I was worn and tired, and perhaps even disillusioned.
 I guess I had absorbed a lot of lies.
 I started to walk carelessly, as if my faith didn’t really matter anymore.
+Perhaps I was poisoned.

 I wanted his truth, and no more theology about him.
 I sought his doctrine well, but not his face.
 I wanted the real Bryan to come in fellowship with God, and no more masquerades.
 No more silly pretense.
 Just the real me, meeting the real God.
 In a short time things were broken and dislodged within me; years of complacency and cynicism were uprooted.
 It was kind of like a flash flood in a desert ravine.

-Thomas Merton carried this prayer inside him.
+Thomas Merton carried this prayer inside his jacket.
 It should bless: